 Know also that blueberries need a dormancy period.
 This means you can’t keep them in a warm place like your living room during winter.

+Take Note!
 The roots are the main consideration (as the leaves and tips will grow back), and the roots are more exposed to the cold in a pot.
 The more insulation you can add to help keep them warm, the better.

 The shallow blueberry root system can really suffer and even die off if it ends up freezing, so it’s important to prevent this from happening.

-They can suffer if they don’t go fully dormant (or emerge from dormancy) due to warm temps and are then hit by sudden cold.
+They can suffer if they don’t go fully dormant (or emerge from dormancy) due to warm temps interspersed with sudden cold.
 The same applies if your area is receiving unusually cold temps this year.

 Here are some steps you can consider to help your potted blueberry bush survive being outdoors in winter:

+#1.
 Bury the Container and Roots

 The best thing you can do for a blueberry shrub when overwintering outdoors in a pot is to bury the container in soil.

 For example, a spot against a wall or other protected area will help protect it from the worst of the winter weather.

-Mulching is a great way to do this: you can add up to 8″ of straw, pine needles or leaf mulch in and around the container to help your plant out.
+Mulching is a great way to do this: you can add up to 8″ of straw, pine needles, or leaf mulch in and around the container to help insulate your plant.

 There are loads of different handy pot covers and even mini greenhouses for sale that you can use to help protect your blueberry shrub.
-Even just a layer of plastic, bubble wrap, burlap or horticultural fleece can be helpful!
+Even just a layer of plastic, bubble wrap, burlap, or horticultural fleece can be helpful!

 During the winter months, your blueberry bush won’t require nearly as much water as in summer.

 If there is none and if it hasn’t rained in a while, it’s a good idea to lightly water once a month.
 No fertilizer, please!

 Overwintering Blueberry Plants Indoors

-If you live in a colder zone than your blueberry shrub will be able to handle over the Winter, it’s best to just place it indoors.
+If you live in a colder zone than your blueberry shrub will be able to handle over the winter, it’s best to just place it indoors.

 Finding the Right Location

 As mentioned above, you can’t just put a blueberry plant in your living room for the winter.
-They need a dormancy period in order to bud and flower properly next year.
+They need a dormancy period to bud and flower properly next year.

-Research has found that even rabbiteyes, the least cold-hardy variety, generlaly need 500+ chill hours to bud properly the next year.
+Research has found that even Rabbiteyes, the least cold-hardy variety, generally need 500+ chill hours to bud properly the next year.

 As such, if you want to keep a blueberry indoors for winter, it needs to be in an unheated spot so it can start accumulating those chill hours.

 A garden shed or garage is perfect, as it offers protection against the wind and harsh weather conditions, but still gets cool enough for the shrub to go fully dormant.

-Light & Water
+Light & Water Needs

 One issue many gardeners run into when it comes to overwintering potted blueberries indoors is the lack of light.
 Most sheds and garages don’t have much in the way of windows.

 Although a dormant blueberry bush should be able to survive without much light for a while, as it’s not photosynthesizing as much as it would in summer, it can’t survive like this for months on end.

-Check the soil weekly; if you stick a finger into it and it feels dry down to one inch, give the shrub a drink.
+Check the soil occasionally; if you stick a finger into it and it feels dry down to one inch, give the shrub a drink.
 Don’t overdo it, though!

 You can remove excess small branches, as well as any that are dead or don’t look their best.
-It really helps with getting the best possible harvest next year!
-You can also repot your shrub during this time.
+It helps to get the best possible harvest next year!

 Bringing Overwintered Plants Back Outside in Spring